jamessimone/apex-rollup/README.md

 Note that you're still selecting `Opportunity` as the `Calc Item` within your Rollup metadata record in this example; in fact, you cannot select `OpportunityChangeEvent`, so hopefully that was already clear.
 This means that people interested in using CDC should view it as an either/or option when compared to invoking `Rollup` from a standard, synchronous trigger.
 Additionally, that means reparenting that occurs at the calculation item level (the child object in the rollup operation) is not yet a supported feature of `Rollup` for CDC-based rollup actions — because the underlying object has already been updated in the database, and because CDC events only contain the new values for changed fields (instead of the new & old values).
 It's a TBD-type situation if this will ever be supported.

-### Rollup Logging
+### Rollup Plugins

-<div id="rollup-logging"></div>
+<div id="rollup-plugins"></div>

+#### Rollup Logging Plugins

-You have several options for custom logging plugins for Rollup (all Rollup Logger Plugin CMDT records should point to the `Org_Default` Rollup Control record).
+You have several options for custom logging plugins for Rollup (all Rollup Plugin CMDT records should point to the `Org_Default` Rollup Control record).
 It's possible to use all of these options simultaneously - log to all the places!

 1. [Nebula Logger](https://github.com/jongpie/NebulaLogger) is an extremely popular open-source logging library.
 If you use Nebula Logger, you can [install the rollup logging adapter for using Nebula Logger](plugins/NebulaLogger)!
 2. A [lightweight custom logger that's also part of this repository](plugins/CustomObjectRollupLogger); it's just bundled as a separate unmanaged package
-3. Using the classic Apex debug logs - by adding an entry in the Rollup Logger Plugin CMDT (Setup -> Custom Metadata Types -> Manage Records next to Rollup Logger Plugin -> New) with the `Rollup Logger Plugin Name` set to `RollupLogger` (included by default; can be removed)
+3. Using the classic Apex debug logs - by adding an entry in the Rollup Plugin CMDT (Setup -> Custom Metadata Types -> Manage Records next to Rollup Plugin -> New) with the `Rollup Plugin Name` set to `RollupLogger` (included by default; can be removed)
 4. If logging to the debug logs is enough for your purposes, use option #3.
 However, if you want to customize things further, or log errors to your own custom object/external logging destination (like Rollbar or Loggly), you can do so!
 The included `RollupLogger` class also includes an interface:

 ```java